About Form Views

 Adding a Form to Insert a Connected Record

-If your application utilizes connections, you have the ability to incorporate forms to insert connected records onto any details page.
+If your application utilizes connections, you can incorporate forms to insert connected records onto any details page.
 Once you have determined the form type and the record table it interacts with, you will be prompted to specify how the record will connect within your application.

 For example, in the image below, you can see how a form view is added to a Project details page that will add a new Task record connected to that Project: